AyushSrivastav2002/Expense-Management-App/README.md

 The added expenses will stored in the Local Storage.

-User can also delete the added espense.
+User can also delete the added expense.

 Deployed Link-https://expensivemanager.netlify.app/